Texas Divorce Attorneys For Business Owners

 Protecting a Lifetime of Investment and Achievement

-When business owners face divorce, their biggest question is: What will happen to my business?
-Many fear that divorce may jeopardize the growth of the business or that their spouse will take it from them.
-To best answer your questions, your attorney will need to know when your business was founded in relation to your marriage and if you have put in place any legal provisions to protect your business.
+When faced with divorce, business owners need to consider what that might mean for the future of their business.
+One of the most important question is: What will happen to my business?
+Many fear that divorce may jeopardize the business’ growth or that their spouse will take it from them.
+To best answer your questions, your attorney must know when your business was founded in relation to your marriage and if you have established any legal provisions to protect your business.

 Common Ways to Divide a Business in a Divorce

-When dividing a business in a Texas divorce, there are three main options.
-You and your former spouse can remain co-owners, you can buy out your spouse’s interest, or you can sell the business and divide the profit.
+When going through a divorce, a business owner has three main options for dividing it.
+You and your former spouse can remain co-owners, buy out your spouse’s interest, or sell the business and split the profit.
 There are a variety of factors that can influence what road you decide to take, which include:

 - If your business is considered community or separate property;